a-d-iii/-koitlin/README.md

 You can also open the project directory directly in Android Studio and run the app on an emulator from there.

+## Permissions

+The app requires network access to fetch data.
+The `INTERNET` permission is declared in `app/src/main/AndroidManifest.xml`.
+If you encounter crashes related to network requests, verify that this permission is included when merging manifests in your build process.